maxinewu5/bruinleasy/README.md

 ## Introduction

-bruinLeasy is built by and for UCLA students, to help Bruins find leases/subleases, especially for over the summer. bruinLeasy offers a centralized platform connecting people who want to sublease their apartments to people looking for subleases.
-Sublessors can post listings of their properties and delete them when done, and sublessees can filter search on important factors such as price, start date, amenities.
+bruinLeasy is a student-driven platform created specifically for UCLA students by UCLA students, aimed at facilitating the process of finding leases and subleases.
+With bruinLeasy, Bruins can easily connect and navigate through a centralized platform that brings together individuals seeking subleases and those offering their apartments for subleasing.
+Sublessors have the ability to create and manage property listings, while sublessees can efficiently search and filter listings based on essential criteria like price, start date, and amenities.

 ## Installation